Skip to main content

 📋Executive Summary

-Quick Answer: Ramp (4.7/5) is the best overall pick — genuinely free with best-in-class automation.
-Expensify (4.5/5) wins on receipt scanning UX.
-Brex (4.4/5) is best for funded startups with built-in travel.
-Navan (4.3/5) is ideal for travel-heavy teams needing end-to-end T&E. SAP Concur (4.2/5) is the enterprise standard for 1,000+ employee companies.
+Quick Answer: Ramp (4.7/5) is the best overall pick.
+Genuinely free with top-tier automation.
+Brex (4.5/5) is best for funded startups with built-in travel.
+Expensify (4.2/5) wins on receipt scanning UX.
+Navan (4.0/5) is ideal for travel-heavy teams needing end-to-end T&E. SAP Concur (3.5/5) is the enterprise standard for 1,000+ employee companies.
 See our full breakdown of all 5 below.

 🎯Who Is This For?